Did you know...

 • Hüseyin I. Çiçek:

 1. and Rauf Ceylan.
-"Alevitische Identität in der Diaspora: Erfahrungen von Exklusion und soziale Integration im deutschsprachigen Raum."
-[Alevite identity in the diaspora: experiences of exclusion and social integration in the German-speaking area] In: Zeitschrift für Religion, Gesellschaft und Politik.
+"Alevitische Identität in der Diaspora: Erfahrungen von Exklusion und soziale Integration im deutschsprachigen Raum [Alevite identity in the diaspora: experiences of exclusion and social integration in the German-speaking area]."
+In: Zeitschrift für Religion, Gesellschaft und Politik.

 2. "Alevis and Turkish-Muslims in Austria: History and Current Developments."
 In: Rauf Ceylan and Marvin Mücke, eds.
 Muslims in Europe.
 Historical developments, present issues, and future challenges.
 Wiesbaden: Springer VS, 113–130.